VictorRodriguez/FMV_tutorial/fmv.md

     FMV</a> there was a  dispatch priority instead of a CPUID selection .
 The order in which the versions should be dispatched is prioritized to each function version based on the target attributes.
 Function versions with more advanced features get higher priority.
-For example a version targeted for AVX2 will have a higher dispatch priority than a version targeted for SSE2.</p>
+For example, a version targeted for AVX2 will have a higher dispatch priority than a version targeted for SSE2.</p>

 <p>To keep the cost of dispatching low, the IFUNC mechanism is used for